-- 3.2.1 The acceptance criteria for admission to low secure services include: - Presence of a mental disorder which is of a nature and/or degree warranting detention in hospital for medical treatment under the Mental Health Act - Patients predominantly present a significant risk of harm to others and to manage this risk requires specialist risk management procedures and specialist treatment interventions - Prisoners suitable for transfer to low secure inpatient care will generally be charged with, or have been convicted of, a specified violent or sexual offence as defined in Schedule 15 of the Criminal Justice Act 2003 or another serious offence, such as arson - Patients may be accepted without criminal charges pending, where there is clear evidence of a significant risk to others in the context of mental disorder.
-There will generally be a pattern of assaults and escalating threats - Potential to benefit from the treatment/assessment provided or to prevent deterioration - The patient is not safely managed in a non-secure environment - Patient may present a risk of escape - Patients with a mental disorder directed to conditions of low security by the (MoJ).
+- 3.2.1 The criteria for acceptance to medium secure inpatient care includes: - Presence of a mental disorder which is of a nature and/or degree warranting detention in hospital under the Mental Health Act - Presents serious risk of harm to others and requires specialist risk management procedures - Prisoners being considered for transfer will generally be charged with or convicted of a specified violent or sexual offence as defined in Schedule 15 of the Criminal Justice Act 2003 or other serious offence such as arson - Patients may be accepted without criminal charges pending where there is evidence of serious risk to others in the context of mental disorder.
+There will generally be a pattern of assaults and escalating threats - Potential to benefit from the assessment/treatment provided including prevention of deterioration - Patient cannot be safely managed in a less or non-secure environment - Patient may present risk of escape not able to be managed within a low secure setting - Patient with mental disorder directed to conditions of medium security by the MoJ.

-3.3 Exclusion Criteria
+3.3 Exclusion criteria

-- Patients who present a grave and immediate risk or serious risk to the general public and must be managed in high or medium security - Patients who present with disturbed or challenging behaviours during episodes of mental disorder that are likely to be relatively brief.
-These patients are more appropriately cared for in local generic mental health provision including adult Psychiatric Intensive Care Units (PICU) - Where the predominant risk is of self-harm and there is no significant risk of harm to others.
-An exception to this might be for individuals serving long prison sentences for non-violent or non-sexual offences who, because of the risk of escape or as a result of MoJ direction, cannot be transferred to a nonsecure environment.
+- 3.3.1 Patients who present a grave and immediate risk to the general public and whose risk of harm to others and of escape cannot be managed in a medium secure setting.
+Referral to high secure hospital must be made. - 3.3.2 Patients whose risk is deemed to be significant but not serious enough to warrant admission to medium secure must be referred to low secure. - 3.3.3 Medium security is not required for those who present with disturbed or challenging behaviour during episodes of mental disorder that are likely to be relatively brief.
+These patients are more appropriately cared for in local generic mental health provision including Psychiatric Intensive Care Units (PICUs). - 3.3.4 Patients should not normally be admitted to medium security if the predominant risk is of self-harm and who do not present a serious risk of harm to others. - 3.3.5 An exception to this might be for prisoners serving long sentences for non-violent or non-sexual offences who, because of the risk of escape or as a result of MoJ direction, cannot be transferred to a low or non-secure hospital environment.